Home » COMLEX Level 1 and Level 2-CE Score Percentiles

 What are the COMLEX Level 1 and Level 2-CE exams?

 The Comprehensive Osteopathic Medical Licensing Examination (COMLEX) of the USA is a three-part series taken by D.O. students all over the country, with passing scores on the Level 1 and Level 2-CE exams (first 2 exams) as a requirement to graduate from their osteopathic medical schools.
-Similar to USMLE Step 1 and Step 2 that allopathic medical students are required to take, these exams are designed to assess medical knowledge and clinical skills, with the added component of osteopathic medical knowledge.
+Like the USMLE Step 1 and Step 2 that allopathic medical students take, these exams assess medical knowledge and clinical skills while also testing osteopathic medical knowledge.
 The current minimum passing score for both the COMLEX Level 1 and Level 2-CE exams is 400.

 How to Convert Your 3-Digit Score Report to a COMLEX Percentile Score